BLCM/bl3mods/Apocalyptech/README.md

     # Puts a comment in the mod (again, for readability)
     mod.comment('This is a comment line, will be prefixed by a #')

+    # Puts a much more obvious comment in the mod, using three hash marks
+    # with some "blank" comments above and below, to mark out main sections
+    mod.header('This is a mod header line')

+    # Same as above, but with a multiline header
+    mod.header_lines(['Line 1 of a header', 'Line 2 of a header'])

     # Creates a regular hotfix
     mod.reg_hotfix(hotfix_type, package,
         object_name,